NATIONAL EARMUFF DAY

 Farmington, Maine is now the “Earmuff Capital of the World”

-On March 13, 1877, he was awarded a patent.
-It was one of many.
-He was a prolific inventor, but the invention he is most known for is the earmuff.
+On March 13, 1877, he was awarded a patent for his new creation.
+It was one of many would earn.
+Greenwood was a prolific inventor, but the invention he is most known for is the earmuff.

 For almost 60 years, Greenwood manufactured these ear protectors, which provided jobs for the people in the Farmington, Maine area.

 The origin of this day honors Chester Greenwood.
-However, our research has failed to find the creator of National Earmuff Day.
+However, our research remains somewhat muffled on the creator of the day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!